curl/everything-curl/libcurl-http-cookies.md

 ### Get all cookies from the cookie store

-Sometimes writing the cookie file when you close the handle isn't enough and then your application can opt to extract all the currently known cookies from the store like this:
+Sometimes writing the cookie file when you close the handle is not enough and then your application can opt to extract all the currently known cookies from the store like this: